-Another thing that it miss is the dedicated navigation (like turn by turn instructions).
+Another thing that it misses is the dedicated navigation (like turn by turn instructions).
 But that’s not a big deal as you use GPS for that.

-Triposo is an all in one travel guide with a decent offline maps support.
+Triposo is an all in one travel guide with decent offline maps support.
 You can pick any city or country and download its offline guide.
-It also includes suggestions for sightseeing, nearby restaurants and nightlife etc.
+It also includes suggestions for sightseeing, nearby restaurants, and nightlife, etc.

 While testing I downloaded offline maps of Mumbai (India).
 The suggestion was quite impressive but maps were not very detailed (OSM).